Sandman2-0/PythonToExe/README.md

 This is a simple tool that can be used to convert a python program into an executable program, made by Sandman2-0.
 This program combines pyinstaller with a visual user interface to make for a quick compiling experience.

-To use this program, you will need to install the following:
+To use this program, install the provided [executable file](https://github.com/Sandman2-0/PythonToExe/blob/main/compiler.exe) or install the following dependencies to use the [python file](https://github.com/Sandman2-0/PythonToExe/blob/main/compiler.py):
 <br/>- Python

     tested on version 3.9.0 of Python, but should work with other versions.